mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/kv-store.md

 Keys are simple strings and values are any data that can be expressed in JSON.

 {{<note "Note:">}}
-It is not recommended to store App configuration in the key-value store as an acting user access token is required to access it.
+It is not recommended to store App configuration in the key-value store as an access token, either a user or bot token, is required to access it.
 {{</note>}}

 There are three operations that can be performed against the key-value store: